ncos/hometasks/README.md

 hometasks
 =========

-All CS hometasks I was ever assigned
+Some CS hometasks - for history and for future reference